How to Communicate with Mission Control Regarding Tickets (Send, Assign or Inquire About Mission Control Work)

 1. How urgent is the user's request?
 Are they able to continue working?
 Is the user's work critical to the customer's business (such as a that of a CEO)?
 Depending on the severity of the issue, the definition of addressing the issue "promptly" could range from "immediate action" to "schedule for action by the end of the day."

-2. How busy are you?
-Do you have time to address the issue in a time-sensitive manner?
-If the issue is not urgent, can you schedule time to assist the user later in the day?
+2. How busy are you and the other techs?
+Do they have time to address the issue in a time-sensitive manner?
+If the issue is not urgent, can you send a link so the user can schedule time later in the day?

 How to contact Mission Control about a Ticket